Car insurance in Utah costs $1,112 per year on average. Find out more about average rates in Utah.

 Auto insurers rely on credit to get an idea of a potential customer's reliability.
 Historical trends demonstrate motorists with excellent credit are more insurable car insurance customers: they less commonly file claims insurance companies are compelled to cover.

 In Utah, a driver who carries excellent credit saves $1,342.48 per year on auto insurance, versus a driver saddled with a bad credit history.
 Read more about how credit score impacts auto insurance prices:

 |Very Good (740-799)||$1,155.19|

-If you’re found at fault in a crash or found guilty of a vehicular violation, your car insurance rates are bound to rise.
-The more offenses you accumulate, the more costly your car insurance gets.
+If you've been discovered to be at fault after a car crash or found guilty of a driving infraction, your car insurance rates are going to rise.
+The more red flags you amass, the more expensive your car insurance policy gets.

-In Utah, your first minor at-fault incident costs $437.00 per year in auto insurance premiums.
-A DUI — considered among the most serious driving infractions — can grow your yearly insurance rates in Utah by as much as $410.72.
+In Utah, your first minor at-fault collision will lead to an extra $437.00 per year in car insurance payments.
+A DWI — one of the most grave driving offenses — could increase your annual insurance expenditure in Utah by as much as $410.72.

 |At-Fault Accident (<$1,000)||$1,548.68|

 |At-Fault Accident (>$2,000)||$1,548.68|